 2) Ask us to specify the default condition for translated items.
 We will apply a condition to all translated items whose original item doesn't have one specified.
 For more detail, please check this article.

-The condition can be also set in your dashboard/user interface via the Listing Optimiser, however it will work for new items only.
+The condition can be also set in your Dashboard via the Listing Optimiser, however it will work for new items only.

 To meet eBay’s photo quality requirements, item photos should be at least 500 pixels on the longest side and should not have artwork, borders, or text.